Our Team

 Graduate Students

-Casey Upfold Second-Year Masters Student
+Casey Upfold First-Year PhD Student

 Casey graduated from the University of Guelph with a B.A.
 (Hon) in Psychology and a Minor in Child and Family Studies.
 She conducted her thesis on public perceptions of people with Fetal Alcohol Spectrum Disorder in the Criminal Justice System.
 After graduating, Casey worked as a Research Assistant in the Forensic Psychiatry Program at St. Joseph’s Healthcare Hamilton for four years.
 During her time there, Casey was involved in numerous studies for individuals involved with the Forensic Mental Health System in Canada.
 Casey’s clinical and research interest center around individuals with severe mental disorders, stigmatization, and advancing assessment and intervention in ways that can improve individuals functioning and quality of life.